Central Plateau languages (Iranian)

-The Central Plateau languages (زبانهای ایران مرکزی; zabān-hā-ye Irān-e markazī), also called the Central Plateau Dialects (CPD), are a group of Northwestern Iranian languages historically spoken in towns and villages of central Iran, particularly in Isfahan Province, Markazi Province, Yazd Province and Qom Province.
-Most varieties have become extinct or are endangered within the last century, having largely been replaced by Persian among younger generations.
+The Central Plateau languages, also called the Central Plateau Dialects (CPD), are a group of Northwestern Iranian languages spoken in cities, towns and villages of central Iran, particularly in the provinces of Isfahan Province, Markazi Province, Yazd Province and Qom Province.

 History

 The majority of the population of Isfahan once spoke these languages.
-The process of language shift to Persian accelerated during the Safavid era, when Isfahan was declared the capital.
-This trend continues, and many villages inhabited by speakers of the Central Plateau languages—mostly in eastern Isfahan Province—are now undergoing language shift towards Persian.

 The Central Iranian dialects appear to have had a common origin.
-In the past, they were spoken in many large cities of Iran that have since shifted to Persian.
 The old dialects of Kerman and Yazd, preserved by the Zoroastrians and Jews of those cities; the former dialect of Isfahan, traces of which survive in the poetry of figures such as Owḥadi of Isfahan; and the speech of the Jewish communities along the Zayandeh River and in Gaz are all considered part of this group.
-This language group, sometimes referred to as the Rāji language, was also spoken in the cities of Ray, Qom, and Hamadan.
+This language group, sometimes referred to as the Rāji/Caspi language, was also spoken in the cities of Ray, Qom, and Hamadan.
 According to Shams-i Qays Razi, the people of Ray and Iraq-i Ajam preferred their own local Fahlavi poetry to Persian verse.
 In Borujerd and Khorramabad, these dialects were spoken among Jewish communities, and some religious minority groups there have preserved elements of the old speech.
 The medieval scholar Ibn al-Muqaffa' reported that these dialects were known in earlier periods as Fahlavī, and in even older times as Pahlavī.

+The Central Iranian dialects spoken in and around Kashan are considered to represent a continuation of Median with respect to their linguistic structure.
+Many Central Iranian dialects have retained the grammatical gender system, based on the masculine–feminine distinction inherited from Old Iranian, (Note: Old Iranian possessed three grammatical genders, masculine, feminine and neuter.) in these dialects, grammatical gender is preserved to varying degrees in the copula, third-person pronouns, verb endings, the numeral one, and a variety of other grammatical categories.

 Classification

-The following classification follows the most recent tree presented by the Iran Atlas.
+Glottolog provides the following detailed classification of the Central Iranian languages within the Northwestern Iranian branch of the Iranian languages: